 What’s the real-world effect?
-Here’s an example.
-I used to work at a place where I traveled over a very poorly paved country road on my way home each day.
+Here’s one example.
+I used to work at a high-tech place where I traveled over a very poorly paved country road on my way home each day.
 It was not a series of isolated bumps, but a consistently bad, quite rough surface.
 At the speed limit the ride was really bad.
-But, if I slowed down (reduced the bump input frequency) the ride got even worse.
+But, if I slowed down (reducing the bump input frequency) the ride got even worse.
 About 20% below the speed limit was the worst… in fact, it could get downright dangerous.
 The car would begin to bound and yaw even though the road was straight.
 On the other hand, once I sped up to 20% over the speed limit the ride began to smooth out.
-At 200% of the speed limit it was downright smooth, though it had become dangerous for other reasons.
-(Many of my coworkers were ticketed for speeding on this stretch of road.)
+At 200% of the speed limit it became quite smooth, though it had become dangerous for other reasons.
+(Many coworkers were ticketed for speeding on this stretch of road.)
 Near the speed limit the bump frequency was probably exciting either the Fn of the unsprung or sprung masses of the car, perhaps sending the wheels off the pavement and causing the corners of the car to pitch and jump.

 If you don’t quite see how I got to this point it may be because on a shock dyno chart we don’t see a frequency ratio, we see shock shaft velocity.
 So, there’s one more “equate” I must bring in, namely:

 High shaft velocity equates to high input frequency and vice-versus.